Do you have a love-hate relationship with the holidays?

 Were all of those positive feelings really about the gift itself, or how much it cost?
 Or was it more about how much love you felt from the sender?

-Now think about a time you gave someone else the perfect gift—you shopped excitedly, wrapped it carefully, and presented it joyfully, excited to see the person’s reaction.
+Now think about a time you gave someone else the perfect gift—you found it online, wrapped it carefully, and presented it joyfully, excited to see the person’s reaction.

 Remember how they reacted.
 Feel how you felt in the moment.
 Was their excitement really about the present?
 Or was it about the fact that you took the time to show them you care?